[Home] [Up]

 Back to Top

-When you invoke the Import Deal From .Lin File... option on the File Menu, the template will automatically search for .lin files in the folder set up when BBO was installed on the computer (by default, C:\Program Files\Bridge Base Online\hands if you use Windows XP or an earlier version, C:\Bridge Base Online\hands if you use Windows Vista or 7.)
+When you invoke the Import Deal From .Lin File... option on the File Menu, the template will automatically search for .lin files in the folder set up when BBO was installed on the computer (by default, C:\Program Files\Bridge Base Online\hands if you use Windows XP or an earlier version, C:\Bridge Base Online\hands if you use Windows Vista or 7 or Windows 8.)
 Usually, the deals from a session you played are stored in a subfolder bearing the name of your BBO handle (mine is djw).
-The session is label by the date on which you played it.
+The session is labeled by the date on which you played it.
 Most files contain a set of hands, so you have to specify the deal number when the template asks for it (if the deal is from a team game, you have to preface the deal number with "o" or "c" to indicate open room or closed room).
 If you want to discuss more than one deal from a given file, you can avoid a few clicks by invoking the secondary menu item Import Deal From Most Recently Used .Lin File...
+Beginning with Version 4.10, the template's a dialog box begins the search by presenting deals residing in the last folder from which a .lin file was drawn.
+If you want to look in another folder, the dialog box allows you to navigate to any location on the computer.
+Note that the two file import functions may be grayed out (unavailable) if the program cannot find a BBO folder on your computer.

 Back to Top